nicklockwood/SwipeView/README.md

 Alternatively, if you want a little more control you can supply a UIButton or UIControl as the item view and handle the touch interactions yourself.

-You can also nest UIControls within your item views and these will receive touches as expected.
+You can also nest UIControls within your item views and these will receive touches as expected (See the Controls Example project for how this can be done).

 If you wish to detect other types of interaction such as swipes, double taps or long presses, the simplest way is to attach a UIGestureRecognizer to your item view or its subviews before passing it to the SwipeView.